Curated reading list

 Context Engineering for Coding Agents

-A grounded overview of the current context features in coding tools and how to think about prompts, rules, skills, and subagents as a system.
+A grounded overview of current context features in coding tools, and how to think about prompts, rules, skills, and subagents as one context system instead of disconnected knobs.

 Martin Fowler and James Lewis